 Preview the full MS-EE Curriculum here.

-At a price point of $20,000, the CU Boulder MS-EE costs substantially less than on-campus alternatives and most online M.S. degrees in Electrical Engineering.
+At a price point of $20,000, the CU Boulder MS-EE costs substantially less than on-campus alternatives and most online MS degrees in Electrical Engineering.
 Students pay per credit hour, not per semester, which allows for maximum flexibility.
-MS-EE students receive the same high-quality instruction and are taught by the same faculty as on-campus students, without having to quit their jobs or uproot their lives.
+MS-EE students receive the same high-quality, rigorous instruction and are taught by the same, world-class faculty as on-campus students.

 - 2 years for a full degree, 6-9 months for a graduate certificate